lsst-sqre/sqr-079/index.rst

 Starting point
 ==============

-As of July 2023, Phalanx uses the following design for secrets management:
+As of August 2023, Phalanx uses the following design for secrets management:

 - All applications get their secrets from Kubernetes ``Secret`` objects, either by mounting them in the file system of a pod or injecting them as environment variables.